DeveloperNoShinigami/Eidolon-Unchained/wiki/Systems/AI-Deity-System.md

 - `EffigyEffectsManager` — conversation‑linked effigy visuals and audio
 - `EidolonUnchainedConfig` — AI provider, models, retry, and display options

+Full JSON Reference

+- See wiki/Datapacks/AI-Deity-JSON.md for all fields, defaults, and examples.

 Deity Definitions

 - Managed by `DatapackDeityManager`